10 October 2024

 Remuneration increases by organisation type

-Table 2: Median and average percentage increases*
+Table 2: median and average percentage increase *

 Type of organisation